Category: Mobility (Page 1 of 2)

 Process Inbound Twilio SMS message in Maximo

 In this case, for the sake of simplicity, I only include the bare minimum components to make it works.
-You will probably want to write some scripts to automatically populate “Reported By” person based on source phone number and populate other details like location/asset number based on the content of the incoming message.
-And it would be nice to reply with a text message for confirmation and provide the end-user with the Ticket ID of the newly created SR. (For setting up a Trial Twilio account and sending outbound messages to Twilio, I’ve provided detailed instructions in an earlier post)
+You will probably want to write some scripts to automatically populate the “Reported By” person based on source phone number and populate other details like location/asset number based on the content of the incoming message.
+Also, it would be nice to respond with a text message for confirmation and provide the users with the new SR number.

 With this method, we’ll need Maximo to be accessible from the Internet, it’s is not a problem for a cloud-based system.
-But if you have an on-premise system, you’ll need to configure port-forwarding to make Maximo accessible from the Internet.
-For development, since my ADSL router is too shitty and port-forwarding doesn’t work, I used a tool called ‘ngrok’ to forward access of my local Maximo to the web via ngrok.io
+But if you have an onpremise system, you’ll need to configure port-forwarding to make Maximo accessible from the Internet.
+For development, since my ADSL router does not support port-forwarding, I used a tool called ‘ngrok’ to forward access of my local Maximo to the web via ngrok.io

-Every once in a while, someone would ask me if we can configure Maximo to send notifications via text messages?
+Occassionally, someone would ask me if we can configure Maximo to send notifications via SMS.
 With Maximo, the answer to such questions is always Yes.
 However, with this one, it will cost some money, very cheap though.

 Since it is not free, I would say for most Maximo notification scenarios, the user would be ok with email notification which is free.
 However, there are certain scenarios where SMS notifications can add value such as: